 From 1 October 2016 there were a number of changes to the redundancy and benefit payments.These changes are positive for many Incolink and PPTEU members and are part of the range of benefits and services that come with an Incolink membership.

 Redundancy Rate CPI increase

-From 1 October 2018 employers will now pay $80.00 per week.
+From 1 October 2018 your redundancy will increase from $77.04 to $78.96 per week.
+The total amount paid by your employer will now be $80.00 which includes an apprentice levy of $1.04.
 As the employer pays in arrears, this will show in the member’s account balance from November 2018.

 Redundancy Benefit – Initial Claim amount increase (Default severance/redundancy account)

 The Initial Claim amount will increase to $5,565.00 giving more when a job finishes.

 The level of cover provided under the Incolink Accident and Illness Benefits Program is increasing due to changes in the rates paid by employers.